|Site Map | Bulletin Home | Temple University|

 Student Life, located on the third floor of the Tyler Elkins Park Campus' Tyler Hall, handles most of the non-academic, extracurricular activities, including: entertainment, assistance and development of student organizations, off-campus jobs and housing, museum bus trips, recreational services, and the production of student publications.
 Student Life also handles student and faculty requests to reserve Tyler Gallery and Penrose Gallery for exhibitions.
 Student Life also maintains the schedule and reservations for Penrose Hall 107 critique space.
 It is given out on a first come first served basis.
 This space is provided for faculty members only.
 Additional information can be found at our Tyler Student Life website - www.temple.edu/tylerstudentlife

 Student Government - Two elected Tyler representatives participate in the Temple Student Government meetings on the Main Campus.
 This organization provides an integral link between students on all campuses and assures an ongoing dialogue with the administration.

-Student Run Gallery - "Produce," the Penrose Hall student-run gallery, serves as a venue to promote both student works as well as professional exhibitors.
-Every year four exhibitions are chosen and curated by the student advisory board, which is composed of one representative from each undergraduate class along with one from Tyler Student Government.
+Student Run Gallery - "Produce" serves as a venue to promote both student works as well as professional exhibitors.
+Every year two exhibitions are chosen and curated by the student advisory board, which is composed of one representative from each undergraduate class.
 A graduate student director manages the student advisory board and gallery budget.
 Students are encouraged to participate in the selection of exhibitions by becoming a part of the advisory board.

 Student Program Board - Interested students organize, plan, and present culturally diverse and entertaining extracurricular programs open to the campus community as well as the general public.
 The General Activities Fee funds both groups.